Skip to Main Content Skip to Footer Toggle Navigation Menu

 MATH 237 - Applied Multivariable Calculus III

-This course focuses on calculus useful for the mathematical and physical sciences.
+A third course in calculus that focuses on methods useful for the mathematical and physical sciences.
 Topics include: scalar and vector-valued functions and derivatives; parameterization and integration over regions, curves, and surfaces; the divergence theorem; and Taylor series.
 Attention is given to both symbolic and numerical computing.
 Applications drawn from the natural sciences, probability, and other areas of mathematics.

 Frequency: Every semester.